-AK.
-"Transition plan" means a coordinated set of activities for a student with a disability, which specifies special education and related services designed to meet a student's unique needs and to prepare the student for future education, employment and independent living.
+student's unique needs and to prepare the student for future education, employment and independent living.
 The use of individualized educational program (IEP) transition planning, graduation planning and post-secondary transitions is described in Subparagraph (a) of Paragraph (13) of Subsection J of 6.29.1.9 NMAC.
 [Correct citation is 6.29.1.9 (K)(13)(a) NMAC]

-The definition of transition is written broadly to include a range of services, including vocational and career training that are needed to meet the individual needs of a child with a disability.
-JEMEZ MOUNTAIN PUBLIC SCHOOL expects that IEP Teams will make decisions regarding transition services on the basis of the child's individual needs, taking into account the child's strengths, preferences, and interests.
+individual needs, taking into account the child's strengths, preferences, and interests.
 As with all special education and related services, the student's IEP Team determines the transition services that are needed to provide a FAPE to a child with a disability based on the needs of the child, and not on the disability category or severity of the disability.
 (See 71 Fed.
 Reg.
 46579 (August 14, 2006))